Original recipe by Rita Held, Adapted by RecipeRose Just four ingredients make this soup an…

-This delectable soup is as easy as it is delicious — a mushroom-lovers delight and fairly low fat.
-Savor it as a walk-around appetizer in mugs or as a sit-down first course.
-Conveniently, it can be prepared a day or two in advance and refrigerated.
-Warm it up on the stovetop or microwave just serving.
+Did you know dry vermouth can substitute for sherry wine?
+I didn’t have any sherry, so looked for a substitute and was delighted to find that my multiple (inherited) bottles of dry vermouth could work!
+My friend Rita created this delectable soup that’s as easy as it is delicious — a mushroom-lovers delight and fairly low fat.
+Conveniently, it can be made a day or two in advance and refrigerated.
 Brown-capped crimini mushrooms lend an earthy flavor and inviting, warm color.
 These mushrooms are also called baby bellas, or sometimes portabellinis, because they are young, smaller versions of more mature portabella mushrooms.
+I used both cremini and shiitake mushrooms for extra mushroom flavor.
 More about mushrooms below recipe.

 Sherry Mushroom Soup

 - 1 lb. cremini or baby bella mushrooms, or combination of a variety of mushrooms

 - 1 small onion, chopped, about 3/4 cup

 - 2/3 cup sherry cooking wine, cream sherry, or dry vermouth cooking wine has salt, so adjust accordingly for other wines

 - 2 Tbsp. all-purpose flour

 - 3 cups whole milk or 2% increase flour to 3 Tbsp if using 2% milk

 - 1 14.5oz. can reduced-sodium chicken or vegetable broth (1-3/4 cups)